 The complete process is described in the Undergraduate Academic Calendar available online, but it starts by talking to the professor to learn more about how the grade was obtained.
-If, at this point, you still feel the grade is insufficient, you can appeal by submitting a written request within 30 days to the Dean of the Faculty of the course.
-For more information about subsequent steps, consult the Undergraduate Academic Calendar or talk to an Academic Advisor.
+If, at this point, you still feel the grade is insufficient, you can appeal by submitting an Application for Grade Appeal,within 30 days, to the Dean of the Faculty of the course.
+For more information about subsequent steps, consult the Undergraduate Academic Calendar or talk to the Senate Office.

 Q: What should I do if I am sick on a test day or an exam day?

 It is always better to contact your professor prior to the test or exam than afterwards.
 Try phoning your professor.
 If there is no answer, leave a voicemail and/or send an email.
 Also, some professors require a sick note from a doctor to document your medical absence from a test, so as soon as you are able, you should visit a doctor to get a sick note in case one is requested by your professor.

 Q: How do I get Degree, Major, and/or Minor requirements waived or substituted?

 To get permission for a waiver or substitution, you first need to meet with the professor, Department Chair, or Dean who supports your request and complete a Degree Requirement Waiver Form available online or from the Senate Office.
 In the case that you are working with a professor or Department Chair, the professor or Department Chair then needs to obtain the signature of the Dean of the Faculty.
 The Dean’s Office will submit the completed and signed form to the Associate Registrar’s Office, where the waiver request will be reviewed.
 You will be emailed a copy of the form that includes the final decision at your Brandon University email account.